Fitness Trainer Course

 The best part of my fitness trainer course was completing module 1 which focuses on anatomy and physiology.
 The learning materials were really comprehensive and guided me through all the need to know information on how the human body functions…and more!
 From muscles to bones, the cardiovascular system, respiratory system, joints, energy systems and special populations everything was covered in easy to follow steps and I found this module super informative and enjoyable.

-Any top tips for students starting their fitness trainer education?
+Any top tips for students?

 My number one top tip is to block out chunks of time you can fully commit to your study.
 This way you will get everything out the course that you can and this is really useful to apply into your fitness career when it starts.